ramonskie/codex/openstack.md

     - 172.26.75.121
 ```

-(Don't forget to change your `subnet` to match your Openstack Network UUID and
+(Don't forget to change your `subnet` to match your OpenStack Network UUID and
 associated security group.)

 Also, in this case (as will be seen later with things like Bolo and Cloud Foundry),